HECS-HELP is a loan scheme that allows eligible students to borrow from the Commonwealth to pay their student contribution amount.

-If you take out a HECS-HELP loan, the Commonwealth pays the loan amount directly to FedUni on your behalf and a HECS-HELP debt is recorded for you with the Australian Taxation Office.
+If students take out a HECS-HELP loan their student contribution is paid to the University by the Commonwealth and a HECS-HELP debt recorded for them with the Australian Taxation Office (ATO).

 To be eligible for HECS‑HELP, you must:

-- be a New Zealand Special Category Visa holder who meets the long-term residency requirements and who will be resident in Australia for the duration of your study
+- a New Zealand Special Category Visa holder who meets the long-term residency requirements and who will be resident in Australia for the duration of your study

-- be enrolled in each unit at your university by the census date;
+- be enrolled in each course (subject) by the census date

 For more information regarding HECS-HELP including eligibility and residency requirements please read the CSP and HECS-HELP information booklet, available on the Study Assist publications page.

 Applying for HECS-HELP

 To apply for HECS-HELP eligible students must complete a Request for Commonwealth support and HECS-HELP form.
 Your electronic Commonwealth Assistance form (eCAF) is available via the Government eCAF portal.